 - Private mortgage insurance premium, Varies, .55-2.5% of loan amount (based on credit)

-- Insurance escrow for homeowner’s insurance, $3000-$4000 a year in Texas (Varies on location)
+- Insurance escrow for homeowner’s insurance, $3000-$4000 a year in Texas (Varies on location and size and age of roof)

 - Property tax escrow, if being paid as part of the mortgage.
 (4 months) Use Property Tax Calculator